 A new class of medication (denosumab) is a monoclonal antibody that inactivates the natural bone breakdown mechanism.
 In 2010, denosumab was approved for osteoporosis treatment.
 Sold as Prolia, it is an injection given twice a year for osteoporotic patients in whom other treatments have failed or who have severe osteoporosis and a high risk for fractures.
 While the drug is effective, it does have its own side effects.

 - Change your Diet

 Excess refined sugars and starches, elevated insulin levels can aggravate the condition.
-The ideal diet is a one called the “low glycemic index” diet.
+The ideal diet is one called the “low glycemic index” diet.
 Glycemic index is a measure of how quickly food turns into sugar in the bloodstream.
-Low glycemic index foods do not raise blood sugar or insulin levels quickly, and include lean proteins, beans, vegetables, and good fats (nuts, olives, olive oil, fish, fish oils, avocados).
-Increase your fiber intake.
+Low glycemic index foods do not raise blood sugar or insulin levels quickly and include lean proteins, beans, vegetables, and good fats (nuts, olives, olive oil, fish, fish oils, avocados).
+Increase your fibre intake.

 Yoga and Pilates can improve strength, balance and flexibility.
 However, certain positions may not be safe for people with osteoporosis or those at increased risk of broken bones.
 For example, exercises that have you bend forward may increase the chance of breaking a bone in the spine.
 A physical therapist should be able to help you learn which exercises are safe and appropriate for you.

 Dealing with osteoporosis depends partly on how much bone mass you attained in your youth.
 So make sure you take these tips seriously to cope with the pain for dealing with osteoporosis.